The overview

 -Provide a more secure and updated Christian-based pre-school that maintains current enrollment figures and meets/exceeds safety and accreditation standards.

 -Imagine a Worship Center/Sanctuary that is accessible and welcoming.
-A new worship center would include classrooms, spaces for youth programs and would be useful 7 days a week, not just a few hours a week for worship.
-Many church members have expressed a desire to include a chapel as well.
+A new worship center would include classrooms, spaces for youth programs, and would be useful 7 days a week, not just a few hours a week for worship.
+Many church members have expressed a desire to include a chapel in a new building.

 All decisions about the future of buildings and plans must be approved by church member votes and are overseen by the Church Council.

-Why can’t we stay in the the Sanctuary until we have a new worship center?
+Why can’t we stay in the Sanctuary until we have a new worship center?